 - Expertise in a number of different areas welcomed, examples: molecular and cell biological techniques, including genome editing methods, protein and chromatin biochemistry, assays that assess chromatin states, multi-color flow cytometry, bioinformatics analysis and/ or in vivo models for oncology and other therapeutic areas.

-- Must have good communication, organizational and planning skills, and the motivation and ability to work in a start-up environment within a larger organization, independently and as part of a team.
+- Must have excellent organizational and planning skills, and the motivation and ability to work in a start-up environment within a larger organization, independently and as part of a team.

 - Excellent verbal and written communication skills.
 Ability to quickly master new concepts and techniques.

-- Direct experience with cancer cell heterogeneity, transposable element biology, nucleic acid sensing mechanisms, innate immunity, chromatin biology, senescence and/ or DNA damage
+- Direct experience with cancer cell heterogeneity, transposable element biology/analysis, nucleic acid sensing mechanisms, innate immunity, chromatin biology and/ or bioinformatics

 - Eligible for Employee Referral Program